- What are WooCommerce shipping classes?

 We are going to order one vase and one table.
 Then, go to the cart page:

 You can see the shipping cost is $75.
 That’s be cause we have $10 as the base shipping cost, $60 for the “big items” class (the table/desk) and $5 for “small items” (the vase).

 $10 + $60 + $5 = $75

-As mentioned above, there are two ways of calculate the shipping class cost in one order: per class or per order.
+As mentioned above, there are two ways to calculate the shipping class cost in one order: per class or per order.
 We have $75 here because we select per class.
-If we now change to per order, you will see the shipping cost is changed:
+If we now change to per order, you will see the shipping cost changes too:

 As you can see now, the shipping cost is now $70.
 That’s because it’s equal to the base cost + most expensive shipping class, which is “big items” ($60).

 Using shipping classes can offer much for flexibility that just setting a fix number.
 Let’s consider some scenarios to see how shipping classes can help you provide flexible shipping options for your customers.

 Set shipping cost per product

 For example, you don’t want to charge a fix amount per item in cart.
 Instead, for “small items” shipping class, you want to charge $0.5 per item.
 Thus, if one customer orders 10 items, his total shipping cost will be $0.5 * 10 = $5.